mazendabet/identitydocuments/readme.md

 	}
 }
 ```
+> ⚠️ In this example I use uploaded files, but you can use any files [supported by Intervention](http://image.intervention.io/api/make)

 There are now a few things we can do with this newly created Identity Document.
 First of all finding and returning the MRZ:
 ```php